Robert J. Shiller

 Robert Shiller earned his B.A. from the University of Michigan in 1967, and his Ph.D. from MIT in 1972.
 Shiller was Vice President of the American Economic Association in 2005, and President of the Eastern Economic Association in 2006 and 2007.
 He has been a research associate for the National Bureau of Economic Research since 1980.
 His main academic positions have been at the University of Pennsylvania (1974-81), the Wharton School of Business (1981-82), and Yale University (1982-Present.

-2013.
-Finance and the Good Society.
-Princeton: Princeton University Press.
+Shiller, Robert J. Finance and the Good Society, p.
+75, Princeton University Press, 2013.